iterative/dvc.org/content/docs/command-reference/exp/pull.md

 - `-f`, `--force` - rewrite the experiment if it already exists in the local repo.

-- `--no-cache` - do not pull cached files files associated with this experiment from DVC remote storage.
+- `--no-cache` - do not pull cached files associated with this experiment from DVC remote storage.

 - `-r <name>`, `--remote <name>` - name of the `dvc remote` to pull cached files